 - Fantasy: The game is set in a fantasy world, although since players never leave their shops, what you know about the wider setting is mostly just what can be inferred from your customers and the quests they go on.

-- Idle Game: To an extent.
-Crafting things to sell can take time, and sending heroes on quests can take a few hours.
+- Freemium Timer: Crafting things to sell can take time, and sending heroes on quests can take a few hours.
 Moreover, resources take time to replenish.
 These things can all be sped up by upgrades (or by spending real money).

 - Informed Equipment: Heroes have fixed appearances which don't vary based on what you equip them with.